 Another location that sees you descend from the top of the mountain, however this time you’ll finish on the floor of Swindlers Valley.
 It's a longer walk than our previous two picnic spots; you’ll begin your trek at the Davenport Access Trailhead and 2.8km later will reach your destination.
 Here you can soak up a cool breeze on the Plains of Heaven next to Swindlers Creek.
 Take a fishing line and catch your own lunch, you can even carry a bat and ball and enjoy a game on the open grass area.

 Big Spur Picnic Area

-This spot is another that takes a little more effort to get too.
+This spot is another that takes a little more effort to get to.
 Located on the Dinner Plain side of the resort, your starting point is the Wire Plain carpark 2.5km from The General Store.
 You’ll cross the road and come to the Brabralung Trail and Big Spur Trailhead.
 From here you're directed 1.7km along the Wonderland Trail.
 There’s a picnic shelter to sit and eat at as you soak up the serenity.
 As an alternative route back, take Christmas Hill Trail to Christmas Hill Lookout where there are awesome views of the village.

 Possum Flat and Dargo Lookout

-The Wire Plain carpark is again your starting point for these two destinations, only this time your staying on the same side of the road.
+The Wire Plain carpark is again your starting point for these two destinations, only this time you're staying on the same side of the road.
 Both spots are only a short walk away, little more than 500m and mostly flat.
 Whichever way you decide to go its simple, just take either the Possum Flat Loop or Dargo Lookout Loop.
-Both are perfect if you’ve got young kids or older family members that can’t walk too far.
+Both are perfect if you’ve got young children or older family members that can’t walk too far.
 Additionally, these tranquil locations offer the best views out into the Dargo Valley.